 LEM continued production of Bit-products after takeover of Crumar in 1986.
 The Bit-99, its rack-version Bit-01 and the master keyboard MMK were continued for several months.
 The white keyboard- and rack-version have been discontinued, though.

 We believe the Bit-99 is one of the most underrated analog polyphonic synthesizers.
-It might come close to a Roland Juno-60 … and maybe even surpasses the Juno in important aspects.
+It might come close to a Roland Juno-60 … and maybe even surpasses the Juno in a few important aspects (such as expressiveness – keyboard dynamics).